thalium/icebox/www/content/posts/getting_started.md

 vm.physical[phy: phy+16] = b"\x00" * len(backup)
 vm.physical.write(phy, backup)
 ```
-Full script can be found at `src/icebox/icebox_py/examples/memory.py`
+Full script can be found at `src/icebox/icebox_py/examples/memory.py`.

 ### Symbols API

 In order to ease manipulation of OS entities, we need two things:
-- symbols: converting a raw address to a string & vice-versa
+- Symbols: converting a raw address to a string & vice-versa
-- types: reading structures & members from memory
+- Types: reading structures & members from memory

 Symbol-related API is mostly per-process and accessed through `proc.symbols`.